Architecture

 NativeAOT with FROM scratch

-Benefits: Minimal attack surface, no shell, non-root user (UID 1654), sub-second startup in CI/CD.
-Build-time resource embedding with custom ResourceManager avoids runtime reflection.
+Benefits: Minimal attack surface, no shell, non-root user (UID 1654), sub-second startup in CI/CD, and compact distribution for both containers and standalone binaries.

 Modern C# 13 Patterns